 The Certifying Healthcare Provider fraudulently issued a Written Certification;

-The Certifying Healthcare Provider failed to comply with the requirements of M.G.L. c 94I, or any applicable provisions of 935 CMR 501.000; or any applicable provisions of 935 CMR 502.000: Colocated Adult Use and Medical Use Marijuana Operations;
+The Certifying Healthcare Provider failed to comply with the requirements of M.G.L. c 94I, or any applicable provisions of 935 CMR 501.000: Medical Use of Marijuana;

 The Certifying Healthcare Provider issued a Written Certification without completion of continuing professional development credits pursuant to 935 CMR 501.010(1); or

 Any other ground that serves the purposes of M.G.L. c.
-94I, or 935 CMR 501.000.
+94I, or 935 CMR 501.000: Medical Use of Marijuana.

 501.035: Void Certifying Physician Registration